-Another line of work, closely related to ours, involves algorithms that utilize max-plus algebra in solving, continuous-time, continuous-space, deterministic optimal control problems; see, e.g., \cite{McEn06,McEn03,Akian08}.
-These works exploit the compatibility of the Bellman operation with max-plus operations, and approximate the value function as a max-plus linear combination.
-In particular, recently in \cite{Bach19,Bach20}, the authors used this idea to propose an approximate value iteration algorithm for deteministic MDPs with continuous state space.
-In this regard, we note that the proposed algorithms in the current study also implicitly involve representing cost functions as max-plus linear combinations, yielding piece-wise affine approximations.
-The key difference of the proposed algorithms is however to choose a dynamic, grid-like (factorized) set of slopes in the dual space in order to control the error and reduce the computational cost; we will discuss this point in more details in Section~\ref{subsec:max-plus}
+Another line of work, closely related to ours, involves algorithms that utilize max-plus algebra in solving, continuous-time, continuous-space, deterministic optimal control problems; see, e.g., \cite{Akian08,McEn03,McEn06}.
+These works exploit the compatibility of the Bellman operation with max-plus operations and approximate the value function as a max-plus linear combination.
+In particular, recently in \cite{Bach19,Bach20}, the authors used this idea to propose an approximate value iteration algorithm for deterministic MDPs with continuous state space.
+In this regard, we note that the proposed algorithms in the current study also implicitly involve representing cost functions as max-plus linear combinations.
+The key difference of the proposed algorithms is however to choose a dynamic, grid-like (factorized) set of slopes in the dual space to control the error and reduce the computational cost; we will discuss this point in more detail in Section~\ref{subsec:max-plus}

 \textbf{Paper organization and summary of main results.} In this study, we consider the approximate implementation of the DP operation arising in the finite-horizon optimal control of discrete-time systems with continuous state and input spaces.
-The proposed approach involves discretization of the state space, and is based on an alternative path that solves the dual problem corresponding to the DP operation by utilizing the LLT algorithm for discrete conjugation.
-After presenting some preliminaries in Section~\ref{sec:prel}, we provide the problem statement and its standard solution via the d-DP algorithm (in the primal domain) in Section~\ref{sec:DP}.
+The proposed approach involves discretization of the state space and is based on an alternative path that solves the dual problem corresponding to the DP operation by utilizing the LLT algorithm for discrete conjugation.
+After presenting some preliminaries in Section~\ref{sec:prel}, we provide the problem statement and its standard solution via the (discrete) DP algorithm (in the primal domain) in Section~\ref{sec:DP}.
 Sections~\ref{sec:conj DP} and \ref{sec:reduced complexity} contain our main results on the proposed alternative approach for solving the DP problem in the conjugate domain:

 \begin{itemize}